Use Dashboard Themes in Power BI service

 How Dashboard Themes work

 To get started, open a dashboard that you created (or have edit permission) and want to customize.
-Select the ellipsis (...), and choose Dashboard theme.
+Select More options (...), and choose Dashboard theme.

 In the dashboard pane that appears, select one of the pre-built themes.
 In the example below, we've selected Dark.